 But won't I lose my license if I refuse?

 You will lose your license, at least temporarily, for refusing to take a test.
 However, you will also lose your license for failing the test.

 The suspension is longer for a refusal than for testing over the limit (1 year versus 90 days).
-If you are convicted because of the test, you face at least another three month suspension and it is easier to fight a license suspension than a failed test.
+If you are convicted because of the test, you face at least another three month suspension, but it is easier to fight a license suspension due to a refusal than a failed test.

 Most people charged with first offense drunk driving serve a 6 month license suspension, whether or not they take the test.

 A person who is not operating a vehicle may still be charged with having physical control of the vehicle while under the influence.
-On your ticket this may be marked ORC 4511.194(B)(1)-(3) (or a municipal ordinance).
+On your ticket this may appear as ORC 4511.194(B)(1)-(3) (or a municipal ordinance).

 This is a non moving violation.
 In many cases, someone who is charged with an OVI may have there case reduced to a Physical Control or a Reckless Operation as part of a plea bargain.

 A person under 21 with a breath test between .02 and .08, may be charged with operating a vehicle after underage consumption.
 On your ticket this may be marked ORC 4511.19(B)(1)-(4) (or a municipal ordinance).